-- a.
-On May 20, 2009, the Corporation was served with a statement of claim related to a class action for general damages and punitive damages for an amount yet to be determined.
-The statement of claim alleges that the Corporation was in breach of contract by not discontinuing the sales of certain INSTANT lottery game tickets once the top prizes were won.
-The action is at a very early stage, as no action has taken place since May 2009 and no class has been certified by the courts.
-The Corporation intends to vigorously defend itself.
-The outcome is undeterminable at this time and no amounts have been accrued in the Consolidated Statements of Financial Position as at March 31, 2016. - b.
 The Corporation is, from time to time, involved in various legal proceedings of a character normally incidental to its business.
-The Corporation believes that the outcome of these outstanding claims will not have a material impact in its Consolidated Statements of Financial Position.
-Estimates, where appropriate, have been included in the Consolidated Statements of Financial Position (Note 11); however, additional settlements, if any, concerning these contingencies will be accounted for as a charge in the Consolidated Statements of Comprehensive Income in the period in which the settlement occurs.
+The Corporation believes that the outcome of these outstanding claims will not have a material impact on its Consolidated Statements of Financial Position or the possibility of an outflow of resources is remote.
+Estimates, where appropriate, have been included in the Consolidated Statements of Financial Position (Note 13); however, additional settlements, if any, concerning these contingencies will be accounted for as a charge in the Consolidated Statements of Comprehensive Income in the period in which the settlement occurs.